What is RCR?

 Click here for more information regarding NSF RCR compliance guidelines.

 Research Compliance then sends a reminder letter outlining each newly identified student and postdoc to their PI specifically stating each individual’s RCR requirements.
 One month before each Advanced RCR workshop series begins, Research Compliance sends a workshop invitation to all individual NIH payees (advanced level) who have not completed their workshops.
 PIs receive this notification as well.

 PIs and department-level administrators are asked to assure that individuals on “covered” NIH grant programs make a commitment to meet their requirements.
-Undergraduates and master’s degree candidates supported by NIH funds must complete their online RCR programs within 30 days of notification.
+Undergraduates, master’s degree candidates, PhD candidates, and postdoctoral researchers supported by NIH funds must complete their RCR training within two years of requirement notification.
 Doctoral and post-doctoral researchers taking advanced RCR training must complete online training before registering for the four workshops.
 Doctoral students must complete all four live workshops by the end of their fourth year.
 Postdoctoral researchers are recommended to commence the four RCR workshops in the semester in which online preparation is completed.
 We recommend completion of the four workshops at the rate of at least one per semester.
 Training must be performed once every four years and at each new career stage.